Nicolai-Electronics/tanmatsu-frontpanel-cyberdeck/README.md

 When manufacturing these boards select **0.8mm** board thickness, **ENIG** surface finish and **Remove Mark**.

-The artwork on this frontpanel design has been created by [Nikolett (ankhaneko.art)](https://ankhaneko.art).
+The artwork on this frontpanel design has been created by [Ankhaneko](https://ankhaneko.art).

 ## License